-Doing this will make your goal easier to quantify and to track.
-Tracking your progress while working towards a goal increases the chance of success as it helps steer you in the right direction and highlight where you’re going wrong.
-Whether it’s in a notebook, calendar, or a productivity app, monitoring your progress allows you to see how you’re developing over time.
+Doing this will make your goal easier to quantify and track.
+Tracking your progress while working towards a goal increases the chance of success as it helps steer you in the right direction and highlights where you’re going wrong.
+Whether it’s in a notebook, calendar, or productivity app, monitoring your progress allows you to see how you’re developing over time.

-For instance, when you’re craving something sweet, opt for a piece of fruit instead of a donut.
-For the smokers out there looking to quit their unhealthy habit, find something to occupy yourself with when it comes to break time so you don’t find yourself reaching for a cigarette should boredom arise.
+For instance, when you’re craving something sweet, opt for a piece of fruit instead of a doughnut.
+For the smokers out there looking to quit their unhealthy habit, find something to occupy yourself with when it comes to breaking time so you don’t find yourself reaching for a cigarette should boredom arise.

-Accomplishing a goal like a New Year’s resolution requires a lot of willpower which is not something that comes naturally for a lot of people.
+Accomplishing a goal like a New Year’s resolution requires a lot of willpower which is not something that comes naturally to a lot of people.
 Be prepared to commit, discipline yourself, and be consistent in the habit you are picking up or getting rid of.
-Only until you repeat a certain behavior a few times over will it become second nature.
+Only until you repeat a certain behaviour a few times over will it become second nature.